Lavender Phenomenal® Description

 Lavender is beloved for its fragrant foliage and colorful flowers, but not everyone can be successful growing it.
-That's where 'Phenomenal' lavender (Lavandula x intermedia) comes in!
+That's where Phenomenal lavender (Lavandula x intermedia, also known as lavandin) comes in!
 It has everything you love about lavender - fragrant purple blooms in summer and handsome silvery foliage - but is much more tolerant of the cold, wet winters that kill lesser lavenders.

 'Phenomenal' lavender blooms a little later than English lavender, so it's an excellent season extender.
-Lavender is heat, drought and wind-tolerant, and unbothered by deer or rabbits.
-Grow in a well-drained, even dry soil in full sun and enjoy the show!
-It does not toleant heavy or wet soils.
+Lavender is heat, drought, and wind tolerant, and unbothered by deer or rabbits.
+Grow in a well-drained, even dry soil, in full sun and enjoy the show!
+Lavender suffers in heavy or wet soils.

 The hallmark of this variety is it does not die back from the bottom, as is commonly seen in other hardy lavenders.
 Phenomenal remains thick and full throughout the entire plant growing 24" high and wide.